-“The setting up of a bossaball development center crossed my mind for many years.
-We were in need of such a place in a healthy environment where we could train, during an extensive period.
-The realization of the BossaFarm fills me with pride and the players seem to love it so far.
-This health sports development center coincides with the ambitions of bossaball”, says Filip Eyckmans.
+“The setting up of a Bossaball development center crossed my mind for many years.
+We were in need of such a place in a healthy environment where we could train during an extensive period.
+This ecological and sustainable sports development center coincides with the ambitions of Bossaball” – Filip Eyckmans.

-Moreover, rest periods between training sessions and intense days of practice are filled with healthy, nutritious and traditionally grown food provided by and cultivated at the same playground.
-That way, the BossaFarm becomes a healthy sports development centre.
+Moreover, rest periods between training sessions and intense days of practice are filled with healthy, nutritious and traditionally grown food provided by and cultivated at the same playground; the BossaFarm has become a healthy sports development centre.